WeActStudio/WeActStudio.MiniSTM32F4x1/SDK/CMSIS-DAP/README.md

 ## Important note

-If there is no `WeAct` and `version number` on the back of the board, the chip batch is `537` or old, the header pins and board are packaged in one bag, the board screen printing is wrong (`3V3` is labeled `V3V`), it is definitely pirated.
-Please comment on issues or let us know by email (WeAct_TC@163.com).

 Please help us and yourselves by buying a reliable defect-free product made to high standards with a genuine ST Micro STM32F4x1 MCU, by buying from our official stores.

 Buying a genine product helps us to continue to develop software like this, and interesting new hardware designs.